apache/datafusion/docs/source/contributor-guide/roadmap.md

 headed, align our work, and inspire additional contributions.

-As this project is entirely driven by volunteers, we welcome contributions for items not on this roadmap.
+As this project is entirely driven by volunteers, we welcome contributions for items not currently covered by epics.
 However, before submitting a large PR, we strongly suggest and request you start a conversation using a github issue or the dev@arrow.apache.org mailing list to make review efficient and avoid surprises.